Parquet theory for molecular systems: Formalism and static kernel parquet approximation: Parquet in practice

-Note that we use the same notation as in the $GW$ case, as these can be viewed as generalized $GW$-type screened integrals.
-The $GW$ screened integrals are recovered in the limit $\Gamma^{\eh}_{pqrs} = -\ii \braket*{pq}{rs}$.
+Note that we use the same notation as in the $GW$ case, as these can be viewed as generalized $GW$-type effective integrals.
+The $GW$ effective integrals are recovered in the limit $\Gamma^{\eh}_{pqrs} = -\ii \braket*{pq}{rs}$.
 Finally, the static limit of the reducible kernel is